nickmatsnev/ddd/posts/mr-robot-season-2/index.md

 - **a notion** = an idea, belief, opinion
 - **a meritocracy** = a social system, society, or organization in which people have power because of their abilities, not because of their money or social position
 - **almighty** = having complete power
-- **a flipside (flip side)** = another aspect or version of something, especially its reverse or its unwanted concomitant
+- **a flipside** = another aspect or version of something, especially its reverse or its unwanted concomitant
 - **brazen** = obvious
 - **to burden** = to load, oppress
 - **a turncoat** = a betrayer